pythonph/pycon-2015/coc.rst

 Code of Conduct
 ===============

-PyCon Ph is a community conference intended for networking and collaboration in the developer community.
+PyCon PH is a community conference intended for networking and collaboration in the developer community.

 We value the participation of each member of the Python community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by Python.Ph or not.
+Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by Python.PH or not.

 To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any PyCon event are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event.